 Two of the key limitations of the study are included in the main manuscript.
 Here, we elaborate on these, and other lesser issues associated with the study:

 Detrital charcoal and demography: Radiocarbon data are often recovered as detrital charcoal within archaeological sites, and it is frequently questioned as to whether it reflects human activity.
-Recent critical analysis of the technique suggests a close correlation is evident, and that the data can be used as a proxy for demographic change (11, 23-30) (see above), but there remains opposing views in the literature (31, 32).
+Recent critical analysis of the technique suggests a close correlation is evident, and that the data can be used as a proxy for demographic change [11, 23-30] (see above), but there remains opposing views in the literature [31, 32].

-Spatial sampling bias: Despite the authors (AW and SU) compiling all published and extensive unpublished archaeological radiocarbon data for the Australian continent, there remains limitations of the spread and distribution of the data (8).
+Spatial sampling bias: Despite the authors (AW and SU) compiling all published and extensive unpublished archaeological radiocarbon data for the Australian continent, there remains limitations of the spread and distribution of the data [8].
 Currently, there are 1,562 archaeological sites documented in the dataset for this analysis, which equates to less than 1 site per 4,000km2.
 Even in areas where archaeological research has been intensive and multi-decadal – primarily in the southeast corner (also in part reflecting greater resources and population) – the data demonstrate that only one dated site per ~100km2 has been recorded; areas of lesser focus may have only 1 site per 10,000km2.
 The loss of the Sahul shelf through sea-level inundation also likely plays a significant role in the archaeological data captured in the dataset.
 While the results produced here appear robust, and correlate well with other archaeological data, it is unknown the influence of these broad sampling biases.

 Taphonomic loss: As well as spatial sampling bias, a further limitation is taphonomic bias – the over-representation of younger sites due to the loss of older sites from environmental and climatic factors.
-In standard time-series approaches, statistical techniques have been developed to allow correction of the data to accommodate for taphonomic loss (e.g. 2, 3, 11, 28, 30).
+In standard time-series approaches, statistical techniques have been developed to allow correction of the data to accommodate for taphonomic loss (e.g. [2, 3, 11, 28, 30]).
 We currently have no way to apply such correction to the geospatial analysis undertaken here, and we acknowledge this as potential a limitation of the study.
-We do, however, highlight that the analysis is focussing on the Holocene, and especially the last 5,000 years, when such taphonomic loss is considered relatively minor (2, 3).
+We do, however, highlight that the analysis is focussing on the Holocene, and especially the last 5,000 years, when such taphonomic loss is considered relatively minor [2, 3].

 Systemic geospatial inaccuracy: The geospatial techniques applied in this analysis are stochastic and have systemic issues that cannot be easily removed.
 Specifically the size and shape of minimum bounding rectangles are determined by the data, and in some instances encompass large stretches of ocean.
-Aboriginal people were documented to use marine resources and travel up to 50km off-shore (e.g. 33), so its general inclusion is accurate, but in some areas is unrealistically large.
-This may result in the under-estimation of population density estimates (Table 1) and/or over-inflation of territorial data (Figure 2C) in some time-slices.
-We apply an alternate method, convex hull, which provides a tight irregular shaped box around clusters, and removes areas of ocean from the calculations; and we show that the overall trends remain the same even with removal of these areas (Figure S5).
-Further, when comparing population density estimates between the two techniques, they remain largely the same (Figure S6), especially in the last 4ka that exhibit the greatest changes in the archaeological record and form the focus of discussion in the paper.
+Aboriginal people were documented to use marine resources and travel up to 50km off-shore (e.g. [33]), so its general inclusion is accurate, but in some areas is unrealistically large.
+This may result in the under-estimation of population density estimates (Table 1) and/or over-inflation of territorial data (Fig. 2C) in some time-slices.
+We apply an alternate method, convex hull, which provides a tight irregular shaped box around clusters, and removes areas of ocean from the calculations; and we show that the overall trends remain the same even with removal of these areas (S5 Fig.).
+Further, when comparing population density estimates between the two techniques, they remain largely the same (S6 Fig.), especially in the last 4ka that exhibit the greatest changes in the archaeological record and form the focus of discussion in the paper.
 Given these similarities and our preference to include past marine exploitation, we have chosen to adopt the MBR’s for analysis and discussion.